 Is 15 minutes of exercise enough to improve blood sugar?

 That can take a little more effort.
-The American Diabetes Association recommends that you “get moving” somehow for 150 minutes per week — or 30 minutes a day, five days a week.
+The American Diabetes Association recommends that you somehow “get moving” for 150 minutes per week — or 30 minutes a day, five days a week.
 This is the minimum amount that has shown significant improvement in blood sugar, cholesterol and weight.

 Of course, if exercise is not currently part of your daily routine, no one expects you to begin straight out of the gates with 30 minutes every weekday.
 Here are steps to safely begin regular physical activity:

 - Brainstorm what works for you —

-Good luck getting started, and enjoy the benefits of being physically active!
+Have fun and enjoy the benefits of being physically active!